puppetlabs/gatling-puppet-load-test/jenkins-integration/razor/README.md

 ### Task for the `driver` node

 None at this time.
-We're just using the standard Cent7 task that ships with razor and it seems so far.
+We're just using the standard Cent7 task that ships with razor and it seems sufficient so far.

 ### Task for the `SUT` nodes